callmeog/callmeog/README.md

 # my-portfolio
 This is my first website
-First implementation is the header links and making it responsive for mobile is paramount
+First implementation is the logo and navigation links